Keywords

 The author applied a similar testing to candidates of public schools.

-The author went further to ascertain every student with a pass of at least D grade (minimum pass) in both physics and basic mathematics and classified this group as minimum pass in STEM.
+The author further identified students who obtained at least a grade D pass (minimum pass) in both physics and basic mathematics and classified this group as minimum pass in STEM.
 Moreover, students with at least two C grades and one D pass grade in any of three subjects: physics, chemistry and biology (PCB) or same passes in any of three: physics, chemistry and mathematics (PCM) classified as potential PCM or PCB candidates.
 A collection of students with minimum passes in STEM and/or potential PCM or PCB candidates grouped as potential STEM candidates.

-The degree of freedom for each group is three with α =0.05 of which the collected critical value, p =7.81473.
-Computed chi-squares were for private schools for public schools.
-In addition to chi-square testing of the data, student performance in STEM subjects were listed in tabular (Table 3, Table 4) form along with plotting the bar charts (Figure 1, Figure 2).
+Furthermore, the descriptive test results revealed that private schools exhibited relatively higher female participation and better performance in STEM subjects than public schools.
+In addition to chi-square testing of the data, student performance in STEM subjects were listed in tabular ( Table 3, Table 4) form along with plotting the bar charts ( Figure 1, Figure 2).

 Data used in this study are available and accessible for reproducibility.
 Information about public and private schools involved are all associated to Mbeya city CSEE results of 2022.
 Specifically, the Author used the data published by the National Examination Council of Tanzania (NECTA) from all test centers of the year 2022 (NECTA of CSEE for the year 2022).